Northside, Houston: Economy

 In 2009, Saint Arnold's Brewing relocated to the Northside area at 2000 Lyons, purchasing a building that was formerly a food service facility for the Houston Independent School District.
 Shipley Do-Nuts has its headquarters in the Northside.

 The "Fulton Corridor," a stretch of Fulton Street within the district, is a major commercial avenue.
-By 2010 many major chains such as Auto Zone, Family Dollar, Payless ShoeSource, Rent A Center, and Walgreens relocated outlets to the strip.
+By 2010 many major chains such as AutoZone, Family Dollar, Payless ShoeSource, Rent A Center, and Walgreens relocated outlets to the strip.

 FedEx used to operate a freight facility in the area.
 As of 2010 the former freight facility land will house a 144-unit apartment complex with a clubhouse and a pool.

 Transportation

 Metropolitan Transit Authority of Harris County, Texas (METRO) operates bus services in the Northside.
-The METRO Northline Transit Center opened at the northwest corner of Northline Mall on Saturday October 27, 2001.
+The METRO Northline Transit Center/HCC opened at the northwest corner of Northline Mall on Saturday October 27, 2001.
 The center, covered and lighted, is the 15th transit center established by METRO.
 The center, with a price tag of $1 million, has four bus bays, an information kiosk, newspaper vending machines, benches, a covered platform, and bicycle racks.
 When the center opened, four bus routes served it.
 It became the northern terminus of the METRORail light rail system's Red Line on December 21, 2013; the line runs on Fulton Street and also stops at seven additional stations.

 Coach USA, in partnership with Greyhound Lines, operates the Crosstimbers station at 4001 North Freeway.